ziolkow/DesigningRESTfulAPIs/README.md

 # DesigningRESTfulAPIs
-notes related to designing RESTful APIs
+some notes and examples related to designing RESTful APIs